adobe-fonts/cjk-radicals/README.md

 ## Getting Involved

-Send suggestions for changes to the Adobe Type Development team, [Grp-fontdev@adobe.com](mailto:Grp-fontdev@adobe.com?subject=[GitHub]%20CJK%20Radicals), for consideration.
+For any suggestions for changes, please create an issue here in GitHub for consideration.